nolialsea/botcoin/README.md

 ## Channel comamnds
 ### bc mine
 Gives between 0 and 1 gold per day (without pickaxe).
-The amount of gold is based on the amount of time you didn't mine, so it's useless to spam it.
+The amount of gold is based on the amount of time since you last mined, so it's useless to spam it.
 ### bc help
 Shows the commands
 ## Private commands (/msg BotCoin COMMAND)